Bernard Natan

+Bernard Natan (born Natan Tannenzaft; 14 July 1886 – 1942 or 1943) was a French-Romanian film entrepreneur, director and actor of the 1920s and 1930s.

+Natan worked in cinema from a young age, working his way up from projectionist and chemist to cinematographer and producer.
+He eventually acquired the largest French motion picture studio, Pathé, in 1929, just prior to the Great Depression.
+Pathé collapsed in 1935, and Natan was the subject of false and antisemitic accusations of fraud, and was ultimately convicted and imprisoned by French authorities.
+Natan was deported to Auschwitz concentration camp in September 1942, where he was murdered.
+However, Natan laid the foundation for the modern film industry in France and helped revolutionize film technology around the world.

 Personal life

 Natan was born Natan Tannenzaft (possibly Tanenzapf) to Jewish parents in Iași, Romania in 1886.
-He moved to France in the early 1900s and, despite being a Romanian, volunteered to fight for France in World War I. In 1909 he married and subsequently had 2 children.
-In 1921 he became a French citizen, and at some point changed his name to "Bernard Natan."
+He moved to France in the early 1900s, where he held a number of jobs in cinema.
+In 1909 he married and subsequently had 2 children.
+Despite being a Romanian, he volunteered to fight for France at the outset of World War I. He was cited twice, wounded, and awarded the Croix de Guerre, and was demobilized in October 1918, holding the rank of sergeant.

+In 1921 he became a French citizen, and at some point changed his name to "Bernard Natan".
 His younger brother Émile Natan also moved to France and became a film producer.

 Mainstream film career

 Natan worked as a projectionist, film lab chemist, titles designer, cinematographer and producer during his early years in Paris.
 He was a publicity stringer for Paramount Pictures during the early 1920s.
 But by 1929, Natan's Rapid Film had become a major film producer and distributor.
 His reputation was such that in 1924 Natan became a member of the executive committee of the Cinematographic Employers' Federation.
 By 1926, his film laboratory was highly regarded, he had established a marketing firm, and he built two sound stages.
-Natan was also a film producer, helping finance and produce motion pictures at other studios.Willems, Gilles.
-"Les Origines du Groupe Pathé-Natan et le Modele Americain."
-Vingtième Siècle.
-46 (April–June 1995).
+Natan was also a film producer, helping finance and produce motion pictures at other studios.